HTTP-RPC/Kilo/README.md

 HTTP-RPC requires Java 8 or later and a servlet container supporting Java Servlet specification 3.1 or later.

 # HTTP-RPC Classes
-HTTP-RPC provides the following classes for creating and consuming REST services:
+The HTTP-RPC framework includes the following classes:

 * `org.httprpc`
     * `RequestMethod` - annotation that associates an HTTP verb with a service method